raelovejoy/raelog/about.md

 <span class="dim">raelog://about</span>

 <p>
-  <strong>Raelog</strong> is a personal field log maintained by
+  <strong>Raelog</strong> is a personal field 'log' maintained by
   <a href="https://raelovejoy.com">Rae Lovejoy</a><a href="https://raearea.net/name.txt">*</a>.
 </p>

 <h2><strong>What this is</strong></h2>
 <p>
-  It isn't a 'blog' in the "normal" sense... more like a place to write things down so they don’t disappear—observations, half-formed ideas, project notes, questions, and patterns I'm noticing over time.
-A virtual field log.
+  It isn't a 'blog' in the "normal" sense... more like a place to jot things down so they don’t disappear—observations, half-formed ideas, project notes, questions, and patterns I'm noticing over time.
+A virtual 'field' log.
 </p>

 <h2><strong>What you’ll find</strong></h2>